Capitol Conference (Wisconsin): 2006-present

 This alignment stayed intact for sixteen years before Luther Prep exited the conference to rejoin the Midwest Classic Conference in 2023.
 In 2025, Waupun joined from the disbanded East Central Conference, taking Luther Prep's place in the Capitol North.
+For the 2027-28 school year, the WIAA's Board of Controls approved a move by Portage from the Badger Conference Small Schools division to the Capitol Conference as its thirteenth member.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 Eight schools were designated as football members for the Capitol Conference: Big Foot, Columbus, Horicon/Hustisford, Lake Mills, Lakeside Lutheran, Lodi, Luther Prep and Turner.
 The Capitol Conference also operates a small-school division consisting of Cambridge, Clinton, Dodgeland, Markesan, Marshall, Palmyra-Eagle, Pardeeville and Waterloo.
 This conference competes under the Eastern Suburban Conference banner, which was the name of an all-sport conference that last played in 2001.
 Several schools entering the Capitol Conference for football had primary affiliations with the Rock Valley and Trailways Conferences.
 In 2022, Horicon/Hustisford moved over to the Eastern Suburban Conference and Luther Prep left to join the Midwest Classic Conference.
 The six remaining schools in the Capitol Conference welcomed Edgewood from the Rock Valley Cofnerence and New Glarus/Monticello from the Southwest Wisconsin Conference to bring the roster to eight schools.
 Three schools left the Capitol Conference football alignment in 2024: Edgewood and Lakeside Lutheran left the Capitol Conference as football members in 2024 to join the Badger Conference, and New Glarus returned to the Southwest Wisconsin Conference after a two-year absence.
 The two outgoing schools were replaced by Clinton and Horicon/Hustisford, with the latter making their return from the Eastern Suburban Conference.
-Horicon/Hustisford will be returning to the Eastern Suburban Conference for the 2026-2027 realignment cycle, and their position will be taken by East Troy, moving over from the Rock Valley Conference.
+The Capitol Conference will be receiving a massive overhaul to their football roster for the 2026-27 cycle, losing former associate members Big Foot, Clinton and Turner to full affiliation with the Rock Valley Conference and Horicon/Hustisford to a return to the Eastern Suburban Conference.
+They will be replaced by former Badger Conference members Lakeside Lutheran and Portage and two schools from the Rock Valley Conference (Edgerton and Jefferson).
+The conference will also be gaining a scheduling partner in the Rock Valley, with one mandatory crossover game per season counting towards conference standings.